 A friend brought me some fantastic fancy tea from the USA that was unlike any tea I’d had before.
 It had sprinkles in it!
 And chocolate!
 And it was utterly delicious.
 There was only one problem – the teeny tiny size of the box it came in…

 I had to find a way to replicate this gorgeous drink.
-Especially with the festive season almost upon us, I figured that this delicious tea, with its spicy, minty, sweet and rich flavour, would be a terrific (and simple to make!) homemade gift.
+Partly for myself, but partly because I figured that this delicious tea, with its spicy, minty, sweet and rich flavour, would be a terrific (and simple to make!) homemade gift.
 Packed with a china mug, a lovely teapot or infuser, maybe some home-baked biscuits – I’d be delighted to receive it!

 I love to have a cup of this tea for my elevenses.
 The black tea gives a gentle jolt of caffeine, and the mint and spices are both reviving and comforting.
 It’s a bit like chai only perkier.
-I like it with milk, but black with a slice of clementine is delicious too, and particularly seasonal.
-Yum.
+I like it with milk, but black with a slice of clementine or orange is delicious too.

-Anyway, I was left with the conundrum of how to make my own tea blend.
-I had a fair idea of what had to go into it – black tea (obviously), peppermint, spicy pink peppercorns and cloves, chocolate… But I was finding it hard to get all the ingredients in one place.
+I had a fair idea of what needed to go into my festive tea blend – black tea leaves, peppermint, spicy pink peppercorns and cloves, chocolate… But I was finding it hard to get all the ingredients in one place.
 Fortunately, I found the Steenbergs website!
 They have been selling a vast range of fair-trade and organic herbs, spices, teas and other essentials since 2003.
 They were able to provide all the elements for this wonderful tea blend, as well as some handy little empty tea-bags to fill with it!
-And in the spirit of the season, they’re also providing a lovely gift for one lucky reader.
-Read on to see how you can enter and win!

 As you can see, the ingredients are straightforward and your only job is to measure and mix.
 The peppermint gives a bright, fresh flavour.
 The pink peppercorns add spice and also look gorgeous.
 The chocolate chips give depth and loveliness, and the sprinkles add festive fun, and make the tea sweet and delicious.
 It looks so pretty when it’s all mixed up!